-- 81. The Presidency issued a decree in August 2006 providing for establishment of the Commission on the Protection of the Rights of Non-Muslims in the National Capital (Annex 11).
+- 120. The Presidency issued a decree in August 2006 providing for establishment of the Commission on the Protection of the Rights of Non-Muslims in the National Capital (Annex 11).
 It sets out the Commission's mandate and functions, including to ensure that the rights of non-Muslims are protected in accordance with the human rights and fundamental freedoms enshrined in the Interim National Constitution as well as the principles stated in the CPA guiding judges and law enforcement agencies 'in dispensing justice and enforcing law' in Khartoum.
-The Commission should also ensure that 'non-Muslims are not adversely affected by the application of the Sharia law in the National Capital. - 82.
+The Commission should also ensure that 'non-Muslims are not adversely affected by the application of the Sharia law in the National Capital. - 121.
 The members of the Commission (the Chairperson plus ten religious scholars (five Christians and five Muslims), ten community leaders, two traditions and customs experts, and one representative each from Khartoum State, the Judiciary, the Ministry of Justice, the Police, and National Security) were appointed by presidential decree on 15 February 2007.
-(8/07)
+(8/07) - 122.
+On 14 October, the Special Commission for the Rights of Non-Muslims held a workshop in support of unity of the Sudan.
+(10/10)